cech12/ExtendedMushrooms/README.md

 ![Logo](https://raw.githubusercontent.com/cech12/ExtendedMushrooms/1.15/material/store.png)

-## Relations
+## Installation

-To use this mod, you need the [Mixin Bootstrap Mod](https://www.curseforge.com/minecraft/mc-mods/mixinbootstrap).
+To use all features, it is recommended to install [MixinBootstrap](https://www.curseforge.com/minecraft/mc-mods/mixinbootstrap).

 ## Behaviour: